toddm-ClaybookAdvisors/layercake-method/chat-boot.md

 - **Audit/compliance policy.**
   Any workflow, commit, or artifact deviation from `chat-boot.md` must be reported to the user and logged.

+## Iterative Refactor Workflow

+- All refactor work must follow the iterative workflow:
+  1. Start refactor with overall goal
+  2. Break goal into individual tasks (base task should make subsequent tasks easier)
+  3. Implement and test a task
+  4. If successful, create a checkpoint commit that will be amended until the refactor is “complete”
+  5. Grab next task and iterate (repeat 3–5)
+  6. When all tasks are done, run a final `git commit --amend` with a complete, unified message for the layer, replacing all checkpoint commit messages.

+## Devlog Policy

+- For every committed layer, generate a devlog file named `logs/devlog/devlog-XXXX.md`, where `XXXX` is the layer number (zero-padded to four digits).
+- The devlog must include the entire chat transcript for that layer, in strict chronological order.
+- Prefix every message with the sender (`Todd:` for the user, `ai-agent:` for the assistant).
+- Do not include any code blocks, file outputs, or summaries—record only the pure natural language conversation.
+- Present the transcript as a single markdown block.
+- No elisions, no omissions.
+The devlog is the authoritative record for process audit and future reference.

+## Python Comment Style Policy

+- All Python code must use standard Python commenting:
+  - File-level/project header comments must be multi-line `#` comments (not HTML or XML).
+  - All function, class, and module documentation must use triple-quoted Python docstrings (`""" ... """`).
+  - Never use HTML-style (`<!-- ... -->`) comments or non-Python conventions in `.py` files.

+## JSON `_comment` Uniqueness Policy

+- When using `_comment` fields for inline documentation in JSON, all `_comment` keys must be unique at their object level.

+## “Remember” Policy

+- Any instruction from the user that begins with “remember” must be added to `chat-boot.md` at the next move chat or policy update, including workflow conventions, coding guidelines, or project-specific reminders.

 ---